AI & Data Fundamentals

 Use transfer learning where possible.

-Fine-tuning a model that's already been trained on a large, general dataset is usually far faster and less resource-intensive than training a new model from scratch.
+Start from a model already trained on a large, general dataset.
+Fine-tuning it is far faster and cheaper than training from scratch.

 Test across realistic, varied conditions.